joejcollins/captain-kestrel/locust_test/README.md

 So for example, if the number of users is 1000 and the hatch rate is 10.
 Each second 10 users added to current users starting from 0 so in 100 seconds you will have 1000 users.
 When it reaches to the number of users, the statistic will be reset.

+To start the test click "Start swarming", the test specified in `locustfile.py` will but run with the number of users ramping up as specified in your "Hatch rate".

+When you are satisfied the test has run for long enough, stop it and examine the statistics and charts.
+This is where the real work begins so I can't help you.

 ### Destroy the Servers After the Test